 Nominated students can then log onto the competition website using the username and password created by the teacher.

-A miminum of 10 images and a maximum of 12 images per portfolio are required.
+A minimum of 10 images and a maximum of 12 images per portfolio are required, not including the statement.
 Portfolio files should be 72dpi, 10 inches on the longest side, RGB, jpeg.
 The statement, by the student, should exemplify his/her passion for illustration and outline his/her career goals as an illustrator.
 Statements must be jpeg format and uploaded as the first file in the portfolio, labeled Statement.jpg.

 After reviewing all of the nominees, the Jury will choose 3 finalists.
-The Society of Illustrators will bring these students to New York City on May 31 - June 1, 2017 for a private dinner with special illustrator and art director guests, and for an interview and portfolio presentation with the jury the following day.
-At that time the 2017 ZANKEL SCHOLAR will be chosen.
+The Society of Illustrators will bring these students to New York City on June 25 - June 27, 2018 for a private dinner with special illustrator and art director guests, and for an interview and portfolio presentation with the jury the following day.
+Students must be able to attend the interview in person to be eligible for the award.
+At that time the 2018 ZANKEL SCHOLAR will be chosen.

 THE ZANKEL SCHOLAR program is under the supervision of: